About Montana Agri-Women

 Montana Agri-Women's Leadership

-President Elect: Maggie Howley
+Vice President: Maggie Howley

 Maggie grew up on a dairy farm in Wisconsin, with milk and agriculture running through her veins.
 She has spent her life promoting agriculture and raising children.
 Maggie was a founding member of Montana Agri-Women.
 Besides devoting her time to Agri-Women, Maggie has been involved in Pony Club on a national level.
 Maggie's passions include, gardening, traveling, grand-kids, and horses.